As an Amazon Associate I earn from qualifying purchases.

 This stroller does come with an extra large storage area underneath.
-However, there is not parent storage console area.
+However, there is no parent storage console area.
+So, you might want to get a stroller organizer to go along with it.
 It does have a brilliantly designed cup holder though that accommodates beverages of different sizes.

 The biggest drawback with this one is that the frame is on the larger side.
 So, at times it feels a bit bulky.

 All in all, this one is my favorite.
 It’s a mid-priced stroller and I believe it offers the best value of all of the ones on this list.

 This stroller is on the more affordable end of the spectrum and still delivers a lot of killer features.